Farajaat21/Info/README.md

-- 👋 Hi, I’m @XNETBOY
+- 👋 Hi, I’m Faraja
-- 👀 I’m interested in playing fortnite on my iphone
+- 👀 I’m interested in creating web-site
-- 🌱 I’m currently learning nothing but i will do my best
+- 🌱 I’m currently learning Java,Python,and React
-- 💞️ I’m looking to collaborate on fortnite
+- 💞️ I’m looking to collaborate on some web-projects
 - 📫 How to reach me is @farajaat21

 <!---
-if u want to reach me-go to youtube them search XNETBOY- for free leason
+if u want to reach me-text 346-441-6405